 - parts of publications (abstracts, summaries, table of contents) without the complete text and individual articles that are part of larger publications

 - materials missing essential attributes (such as a distinct title, a specific author or authoring body, a specific publication date)

 - materials with little or no substantial text (such as colouring books, stationery, agendas, notebooks, forms, calendars, postcards, posters, alerts, bulletins, materials that are mainly hyperlinks)

 - materials in poor physical condition or formats we cannot preserve long-term such as non-commercial grade CDs or DVDs

 - newsletters and annual reports from local groups of local interest

 See "Deposit on request" in the Legal Deposit of Publications Regulations for the complete list.

 Authority for legal deposit

-A publisher or producer can deduct the cost of labour and material used to produce the deposited copies as a business expense.
+You may deduct the cost of labour and material used to produce the deposited copies as a business expense.
 The market value of the material is not deductible.
-For more details on the maximum deduction and for any exemptions, contact the Canada Revenue Agency.
+Contact the Canada Revenue Agency for more details on the maximum deduction and for any exemptions.

 Depositing material with LAC does not mean that you have registered copyright.
-For questions about copyright, contact the Client Service Centre at the Canadian Intellectual Property Office.
+Contact the Canadian Intellectual Property Office for questions about copyright.